 Direct Administration of Controlled Substance – March 27, 2018

-- Before dispensing or prescribing buprenorphine, or a drug containing buprenorphine or methadone, to a patient in a substance use disorder program, a prescriber shall obtain and review a MAPS report.
+- Before dispensing or prescribing buprenorphine, or a drug containing buprenorphine or methadone, to a patient in a substance use disorder program, a prescriber must obtain and review a MAPS report.
 In addition, for dispensing prescribers, individuals must report data into MAPS.

-Consents (specific to opioids) – June 1, 2018
+Opioid Start Talking – June 1, 2018

 Mandatory MAPS (Michigan Automated Prescribing System) – June 1, 2018

 - Subject to some exceptions, all licensed prescribers in Michigan will be required to check and review a MAPS report when prescribing more than a 3-day supply of controlled substance (schedule 2-5), including stimulants for ADHD.

 - All providers are required to register for MAPS.

 - When treating a patient for acute pain, the legislation requires that no more than a 7-day supply of an opioid within a 7-day period can be prescribed.
 If you prescribe more than a 3-day supply, a MAPS check is required.